SpongePowered/SpongeDocs/source/plugin/wgen/modifiers.rst

 Registering a WorldGeneratorModifier
 ====================================

 Now that you have created our modifier, you need to register it.
-A good place to do this is in an ``GameInitializationEvent``.
-To register it, simply call ``GameRegistry.registerWorldGeneratorModifier``.
+A good time to do this is during the ``INITIALIZATION`` State.
+To register it, simply call ``GameRegistry.register()`` with ``WorldGeneratorModifier.class`` as the first argument and your modifier as the second.

 .. code-block:: java

     @Listener
     public void onGameInitialization(GameInitializationEvent event) {
-        Sponge.getRegistry().registerWorldGeneratorModifier(new MyModifier());
+        Sponge.getRegistry().register(WorldGeneratorModifier.class , new MyModifier());
     }

 To apply your WorldGeneratorModifier to a world you must add it to the ``world-generation-modifiers`` array within